Does Massage Therapy Help with Sleep?

 Forever Young Spa offers several massage modalities.
 Consult with your massage therapist to identify which may be most suitable for you.

-Swedish Massage: Your massage therapist will perform various actions like kneading, rubbing, tapping, vibrating, etc., along with long gentle strokes to help the body relax and invigorate.
+Swedish Massage: This method incorporates multiple actions like kneading, rubbing, and tapping, with long, gentle strokes to help relax and invigorate the body.

-Deep Tissue Massage: This technique is ideal for relaxing the tension within the deep layers of the muscles and connective tissue.
-So, the strokes will be deeper and more forceful.
+Deep Tissue Massage: This technique is ideal for relaxing tension built up within the deep layers of the muscles and connective tissue.
+A therapist’s hand strokes will be deeper and more forceful with deep tissue massage.

-Hot Stones Massage: In this method, heated stones are placed on parts of the body like the back, stomach, hands, and feet to loosen tight muscles, promote relaxation, and get relief from pain.
+Hot Stones Massage: In this method, heated stones are placed on strategic parts of the body (like the back, stomach, hands, and feet) to loosen tight muscles, promote relaxation, and offer relief from pain.

 Trigger Point Massage: There may be certain tight spots within the muscles, known as trigger points.
 Trigger point massage targets the tight parts to release tension and alleviate pain.